-SAN DIEGO, California - With the Columbia Gorge Paddle Challenge only days away and the Pacific Paddle Games right around the corner we thought it best to supply you with some tips that can help you have a successful race come race day.
-We checked in with the best-of-the-best stand up paddle boarding pros including Kai Lenny, Boardworks’ Mo Freitas, Chuck Patterson, Starboard's Connor Baxter, Lina Augaitis and Annabel Anderson to name a few.
+SAN DIEGO, California - With the SUP racing season right around the corner we thought it best to supply you with some tips that can help you have a successful race come race day.
+We checked in with the best-of-the-best stand up paddle boarding pros including Kai Lenny, Mo Freitas, Chuck Patterson, Connor Baxter, Lina Augaitis and Annabel Anderson to name a few.
 We took what they had to say and came up with 5 tips to help you have a successful race.
 Here they are:

 Staying hydrated is one of the most important things to help you find success and keep your body healthy on race day.
 Hydration is key to have your body be able to perform at its maximum potential and without proper hydration you can (and likely will) find yourself not performing at its best and perhaps worse putting yourself into danger.
 It's important that you listen to your body and give it proper nutrients when necessary.

 Note: When you find yourself feeling thirsty, it is a sign that you're already dehydrated so make sure you drink plenty of fluids in the days leading up to the race as well as on race day.

 "Stay hydrated through the race.
 Great way to do this is use a camelback." - Slater Trout

 "Feel your body, if you’re weak, drink water, take a gel, if you’re strong, go for it." - Lina Augaitis